 Savings Alert - Time Is Short!

 2012 "End of the World" Savings!
 For orders placed by 12/21/12

-receive 15% discount off all GrooveTube® cables, 10% off all RF cables, 5% off all Accessories (torque wrenches,
+receive 15% discount off all GrooveTube® cables, 10% off all RF

-product line.
+and System product line.
 Lock in your 15%, 10%, 5% discounts

 MAYANEND by December 21, 2012.